 Janice Lee is a writer, artist, editor, curator, and scholar.
 Interested especially in the relationships between metaphors of consciousness, theoretical neuroscience, and experimental narrative, her creative work draws upon a wide variety of sources.
 Her obsessive research patterns lead her to making connections between the realms of technology, consciousness studies, design theory, the paranormal & occult, biological anthropology, psychology, and literary theory.
 Her work can be found in antennae, sidebrow, Action, Yes, Joyland, Luvina, Everyday Genius, elimae, Black Warrior Review, Peacock Online Review, and elsewhere.
-She is the author of two highly acclaimed novels: KEROTAKIS (Dog Horn Press, 2010), a multidisciplinary exploration of cyborgs, brains, and the stakes of consciousness; and Daughter (Jaded Ibis, 2011).
+She is the author KEROTAKIS (Dog Horn Press, 2010), Daughter (Jaded Ibis, 2011), Damnation (Penny-Ante Editions, 2013), Reconsolidation (Penny-Ante Editions, 2015), and The Sky Isn't Blue (Civil Coping Mechanisms, 2016).
 She also has several chapbooks Red Trees, Fried Chicken Dinner (Parrot/Insert Press, September 2012), and The Other Worlds (Eohippus Labs, June 2012).
-Her newest project, Damnation, is forthcoming from Penny-Ante Editions in 2013.
-She holds an MFA in Creative Writing from CalArts and currently lives in Los Angeles where she is co-editor of the online journal [out of nothing], Feature Reviews Editor at HTMLGIANT, and Founder/CEO of POTG Design.
-Recently, she was selected by John D’Agata as Black Warrior Review‘s 2011 Nonfiction Grand Prize Winner and she currently teaches Graphic Texts & Interface Culture at CalArts.
+She holds an MFA in Creative Writing from CalArts and currently lives in Los Angeles where she is Editor of the #RECURRENT Novel Series for Jaded Ibis Press, Assistant Editor at Fanzine, Executive Editor at Entropy, and Founder/CEO of POTG Design.
+She currently teaches Graphic Texts & Interface Culture at CalArts.
 She can be found at http://janicel.com.